 Internet access using mobile data is slow on my HUAWEI phone/tablet

-If Internet access using mobile data is slow on your phone/tablet, perform the following steps:
+If Internet access using mobile data is slow on your device, perform the following steps:

 Avoid using a magnetic or a metal protective case, magnetic support, or magnetic cup